trevorwilf/TPNWriter/README.md

 # TPNWriter

 This is very much a work in progress.
 Please do not implement it as it could cause harm to patients.
+I have uploaded this as code sample for Angular, I recognize that the keys have been uploaded.
+Fear not, they no longer work :)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.4.